dvrpc/map-templates/README.md

 [View overlay-template example](https://dvrpc.github.io/map-templates/)

 ## Includes
-- Config for forms, legends and layers to easily add map sources, layers, layer toggles and legend info
+- Config to sync layer, legend and form toggles
-- Mapbox geocoder to search + zoom to
+- Mapbox geocoder to zoom to address
-- About modal to provide additional information about the app
+- About modal to provide information about the project
-- DVRPC icon map overlay to easily re-orient view to the DVRPC region
+- DVRPC bug map control to reset pitch and bearing and zoom to regional extent
-- Webpack config that outputs compiled project to `/build/`
 - Google Analytics tracking script
 - Responsive design
+- Webpack config to output compiled project to `/build/`

 ## Getting Started
 To familiarize yourself with the templates, spin up a local server ([live server plugin](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) for vscode) and poke around the template directories.
 The `/demo/` path in each template directory contains a working demo to provide code examples for getting started.